-STATEMENT BY
+STATEMENT BY DIRECTORS

-DIRECTORS

-PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT, 2016
+PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016

-We, Tang Boon Koon and Patrick Ting, being two of the Directors of Permaju Industries Berhad, do hereby state that, in the opinion of the Directors, the accompanying financial statements of the Group and of the Company are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2022 and of its financial performance and cash flows for the year then ended.
+We, Tang Boon Koon and Patrick Ting, being two of the directors of Permaju Industries Berhad, do hereby state that, in the opinion of the directors, the accompanying financial statements of the Group and of the Company are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2023 and of their financial performance and cash flows for the year then ended.

-Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated on 14 October 2022.
+Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated on 26 October 2023.

-Tang Boon KoonPatrick TingDirectorDirector
+Tang Boon KoonDirector